btbStatus200/btbStatus200.github.io/_posts/2020-05-05-welcome-to-jekyll.markdown

 Next, let’s look a couple of problems in the app code itself.

 A major problem from a security perspective is that the app stores user tokens in shared preferences in their raw form.
 On Android, shared preferences (as the name suggests) are shared amongst all apps installed on a phone.
 What that means is that it will only take one malicious app (out of what?
 Around 100 that most people have on their phones) to access a user’s token.
-It would have been different if the token was encryped, or was not stored in a location exclusively available to the app.
+It would have been different if the token was encryped, or was stored in a location exclusively available to the app.
 A related problem is that the same lax attitude can be seen when handling api keys and authorization header values.

 ![Screenshot 1](/assets/img/as_1.png)